Dave Winfield: New York Yankees (1981–1990)

 Winfield was among the highest-rated players in the game throughout his Yankee contract.
 He was a key factor in leading the Yankees to the 1981 American League pennant.
-In the exciting 1981 American League Division Series, Winfield batted .350 with two doubles and a triple and made some important defensive plays helping the Yankees to victory over the Milwaukee Brewers.
+In the 1981 American League Division Series, Winfield batted .350 with two doubles and a triple and made some important defensive plays helping the Yankees to victory over the Milwaukee Brewers.
 Unfortunately, Winfield had a sub-par World Series, which the Yankees lost to the Los Angeles Dodgers in six games.
 After getting his only series hit, Winfield jokingly asked for the ball.
 Steinbrenner did not find this humorous, and criticized Winfield at the end of the series.
-Many commentators have since noted that Winfield's post-season doldrums were somewhat overstated when compared to those of his teammates.
+Many commentators have since noted that Winfield's postseason doldrums were somewhat overstated when compared to those of his teammates.
 Four of his seven hits came in games won by the Yankees.
 The team's offense for the most part was inconsistent, and they were also set back by key injuries to Reggie Jackson and Graig Nettles, who each only played three games with one combined RBI (the same as Winfield).